 Next time you reach into the deep abyss of your junk drawer for an extension cord, what should you be thinking?
 (Besides the fleeting thought that it's time to clean out that junk drawer?)
 You should be giving your extension cord some love by inspecting it before you use it.
 Make sure it doesn't have any signs of wear like cracks or fraying.
 And if you can't remember when you purchased it, it's probably time to replace it.

-Safe Electricity offers additional tips to keep you and your family safe while using this common household item found in junk drawers everywhere.
+Safe Electricity offers additional tips to keep you and your family safe while using this common household item found in junk drawers and toolboxes everywhere.

 - The plug is fully inserted into the extension cord; unplug when not in use.

 - You use the cord temporarily; have permanent wiring installed by an electrician if use is long-term.

 - The extension cord is certified by an independent testing laboratory.

 - Cords used outdoors are plugged into a GFCI outlet.